Skip to content

 make # cmake configure + build (Release)

-make test # CTest (C lifecycle) + pytest (Python API)
+make test # CTest (C lifecycle) + unittest (Python API)

 import numpy as np